UXARRAY/uxarray-asv/README.md

 ## Quickstart

-UXarray's benchmark suite is written using the airspeed velocity package, which can be installed as follows:

-Step 1
+UXarray's benchmarks are stored in the package repository (not in this one), which should first be cloned.
 ```
 git clone https://github.com/UXARRAY/uxarray.git
 ```

-Step 2
+The benchmarks and configuration files are located in the `benchmarks` directory.
 ```
 cd benchmarks
 ```
-Step 3
+Asv needs to be installed locally in order to run any benchmarks.
 ```
 pip install asv
 ```